Anne O’Regan

 IKS Scholarship

-The International Kodály Society offers fee waiver scholarships to support participation in Kodály-inspired professional development.
-The closing date is 1 November 2023.
-Full information including selection criteria and eligibility is available on the IKS website.
-With best wishes Jason Boron …
+The International Kodály Society (IKS) offers fee waiver scholarships to support participation in Kodály-inspired professional development.
+The closing date for the next round is 1 May 2024.
+Full information including selection criteria and eligibility is available on the IKS website. …

 Read more